iCloud Commissions is a Pie-in-the-Sky Dream

 Quick Summary of iCloud Commissions

-Pros: The basic tutorials and lessons might be useful if you're a complete novice to Internet and paid search marketing.
+The Good: The basic tutorials and lessons might be useful if you're a complete novice to Internet and paid search marketing.

-Cons: This program is nothing secret or new, as the sales videos first claim.
+The Bad: This program is nothing secret or new, as the sales videos first claim.
 You will need to shell out extra money for the advertised up-sells and traffic.

-Our Recommendation: You could give iCloud Commissions a try and see if it will help you grow your website traffic.
+The Bottom Line: You could give iCloud Commissions a try and see if it will help you grow your website traffic.
 However, the system does not operate on auto-pilot, and you will be spending a lot of money on its up-sells.